-- 1. Screening and Assessment-Referral sources and other stakeholders should be clear on program eligibility criteria.
-Tools validated for the population of focus should be used to screen offenders for program intake versus other case dispositions, and to further assess offenders on risk for relapse and recidivism, and need for treatment and other services.
-Applicants should propose to determine if the program adequately supports the participants admitted, such as assessing to what extent clients with mental health needs are being served appropriately and sufficiently to impact their substance abuse issues. - 2.
-Population of Focus-Program resources should be prioritized for offenders who demonstrate both high criminogenic risk (i.e., offender characteristics or risk factors that are directly related to the probability of offending or re-offending) and high substance abuse treatment need.
-Applicants should aim to serve offenders who are subject to or eligible for sanctions that may provide greater leverage in program compliance.
-Applicants should aim to serve offenders who are diagnosed for drug dependence. - 3.
-Procedural and Distributive Justice-Applicants should establish and clearly communicate a system of graduated sanctions and incentives that is activated or delivered with certainty in response to offender behavior.
-Information from the drug court team and the offender should be heard in determining noncompliance and the appropriate response.
+- 2. Population of Focus-Program resources should be prioritized for offenders who demonstrate both high criminogenic risk and high substance abuse treatment need.
+Applicants should aim to serve offenders whose characteristics and risk factors directly relate to a high probability of offending, and who are frequent drug users diagnosed for drug dependence.
+Also, applicants should target offenders who are subject to (or eligible for) legal sanctions that may provide greater leverage in program compliance. - 3.
+Procedural and Distributive Justice-Applicants should establish and clearly communicate a system of graduated sanctions and incentives that is activated and delivered with certainty in response to offender behavior.
+Information from the drug court team and the offender should be considered in determining noncompliance and the appropriate response.
 Specific program responses should be meaningful to the offenders, understandable, and delivered in a manner that can be perceived as fair and equitable. - 4.
-Judicial Interaction-Judges should interact directly and regularly with the program participants during drug court hearings in the highest risk cases, as often as twice per week.
-As the program leader, they will maintain authority by demonstrating support for the program and knowledge of individual offenders.
-Communication between the client and the judge should be based on a foundation of respect and judges must maintain an understanding of program resources available to assess and respond to participant behavior.
+Judicial Interaction-Judges should interact directly and regularly with drug court participants during drug court hearings, which should be as frequent as the participant may require.
+As the program leader, the judge will maintain authority by demonstrating support for the program and knowledge of individual offenders.
+Communication between the client and the judge should be based on a foundation of respect, and judges must maintain an understanding of program resources available to assess and respond to participant behavior. - 5.
+Monitoring-The applicant should demonstrate a comprehensive plan to: monitor drug court participants using random drug testing and community supervision; disseminate results efficiently to the drug court team; and immediately respond to noncompliance according to established program policies. - 6.
+Treatment and Other Services-The applicant should maintain program resources that: address drug court participant needs identified over time; accommodate the range of treatment and other rehabilitation services required; and apply case management beyond initial referral to confirm that providers appropriately deliver ongoing assessment and services.
+Note: SAMHSA funds allow for a reasonable range for Substance Abuse Per-Person Treatment Costs (regardless of client treatment modality-residential, outpatient, non-methadone, outpatient, methadone, intensive outpatient, screening/brief treatment/outreach/pretreatment services, or peer recovery support services) of \$3,000 to \$5,000.
+For more information see Budget Information "SAMHSA Budget Requirements" below.

-- 5. Monitoring-Applicants should implement a random alcohol and other drug testing protocol that yields results quickly for dissemination to all drug court team members, regardless of whether tests are administered by treatment, community corrections, or other service providers. - 6.
-Treatment and Other Services-Applicants should maintain program resources that address the participant needs identified, and be prepared to accommodate substantial expense depending on the treatment modality (e.g., inpatient) and ancillary services required.
-Apply case management beyond initial referral to confirm that service resources appropriately deliver ongoing assessment and treatment services appropriate for the population of focus.
-Please note: SAMHSA funds allow for a reasonable range for Substance Abuse Per-Person Treatment Costs (regardless of client treatment modality-residential, outpatient, non-methadone, outpatient, methadone, intensive outpatient, screening/brief treatment/outreach/pretreatment services, or peer recovery support services) is \$3,000 to \$5,000.
-For more information see Budget Information "SAMHSA Funding Requirements" below. - 7.
-Relapse Prevention and Community Integration-From the first program phase to aftercare, applicants should implement culturally sensitive planning and other programming that support relapse prevention and community integration.
+7. Relapse Prevention, Aftercare and Community Integration-From the first program phase, the applicant should demonstrate how culturally sensitive planning and other programming will be implemented to support relapse prevention, community integration, and aftercare/continuing care services.